Gear: History

-In nature: in the hind legs of the nymphs of the planthopper insect Issus coleoptratus.
+The worm gear was invented in the Indian subcontinent, for use in roller cotton gins, some time during the 13th–14th centuries.

+A complex astronomical clock, called the Astrarium, was built between 1348 and 1364 by Giovanni Dondi dell'Orologio.
+It had seven faces and 107 moving parts; it showed the positions of the sun, the moon and the five planets then known, as well as religious feast days.
+The Salisbury Cathedral clock, built in 1386, it is the world's oldest still working geared mechanical clock.

+Differential gears were used by the British clock maker Joseph Williamson in 1720.

 Etymology

 The word gear is probably from Old Norse gørvi (plural gørvar) 'apparel, gear,' related to gøra, gørva 'to make, construct, build; set in order, prepare,' a common verb in Old Norse, "used in a wide range of situations from writing a book to dressing meat".
 In this context, the meaning of 'toothed wheel in machinery' first attested 1520s; specific mechanical sense of 'parts by which a motor communicates motion' is from 1814; specifically of a vehicle (bicycle, automobile, etc.) by 1888.

 A cog is a tooth on a wheel.
-From Middle English cogge, from Old Norse (compare Norwegian kugg ('cog'), Swedish kugg, kugge ('cog, tooth')), from Proto-Germanic *kuggō (compare Dutch kogge ('cogboat'), German Kock), from Proto-Indo-European *gugā ('hump, ball') (compare Lithuanian gugà ('pommel, hump, hill'), from PIE *gēw- ('to bend, arch').
+From Middle English cogge, from Old Norse (compare Norwegian kugg ('cog'), Swedish kugg, kugge ('cog, tooth')), from Proto-Germanic *kuggō (compare Dutch kogge ('cog boat'), German Kock), from Proto-Indo-European *gugā ('hump, ball') (compare Lithuanian gugà ('pommel, hump, hill'), from PIE *gēw- ('to bend, arch').
 First used c.
 1300 in the sense of 'a wheel having teeth or cogs; late 14c., 'tooth on a wheel'; cog-wheel, early 15c.

-Historically, cogs were teeth made of wood rather than metal, and a cogwheel technically consisted of a series of wooden gear teeth located around a mortise wheel, each tooth forming a type of specialised 'through' mortise and tenon joint.
-The wheel can be made of wood, cast iron, or other material.
-Wooden cogs were formerly used when large metal gears could not be cut, when the cast tooth was not even approximately of the proper shape, or the size of the wheel made manufacture impractical.
+Materials

+The gears of the Antikythera mechanism are made of bronze, and the earliest surviving Chinese gears are made of iron.
+These metals, as well as tin, have been generally used for clocks and similar mechanisms to this day.

+Historically, large gears, such as those used in flour mills, were commonly made of wood rather than metal.
+They were cogwheels, made by inserting a series of wooden pegs or cogs around the rim of a wheel.
+The cogs were often made of maple wood.

+Wooden gears have been gradually replaced by ones made or metal, such as cast iron at first, then steel and aluminum.
+Steel is most commonly used because of its high strength-to-weight ratio and low cost.
+Aluminum is not as strong as steel for the same geometry, but is lighter and easier to machine.
+Powder metallurgy may be used with alloys that cannot be easily cast or machined.